AdobeDocs/experience-manager-forms-cloud-service.en/help/working-with-adobe-sign.md

 To add fields to an Adaptive Form and customize various options related to these fields:

 1. Drag-and-drop **[!UICONTROL Adobe Sign Block]** component from the component browser to the Adaptive Form.
 The [!DNL Adobe Sign] Block component has all the supported [!DNL Adobe Sign] fields.
-By default, it adds a **Signature** field to the Adaptive Form.
+By default, it adds a **[!UICONTROL Signature]** field to the Adaptive Form.

    ![Sign block](assets/sign_block_new.png)